Get Psyched: four flash talks featuring the latest psychological research

 Communications Chair: Ian Burton

 Psi Chi is the International Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
-Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests and who meet the minimum qualifications.
+Membership is open to graduate and undergraduate students who are making the study of psychology one of their major interests and who meet the minimum qualifications.
 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the American Psychological Society (APS).
-Psi Chi’s sister honor society is Psi Beta, the national honor society in psychology for community and junior colleges.
-Learn more about the Psi Chi Honor Society.
+Learn more about Psi Chi International Honor Society on its website.

 Why Join Psi Chi?

-Psi Chi’s UW-Madison Chapter serves two major goals– The first of these is the Society’s obligation to provide academic recognition to its inductees by the mere fact of membership.
-The second goal is the obligation of our local chapter to nurture the spark of that accomplishment by offering a climate congenial to its creative development.
-For example, the chapter makes active attempts to nourish and stimulate professional growth through programs designed to augment and enhance the regular curriculum and to provide practical experience and fellowship through affiliation with the chapter.
+Psi Chi’s UW-Madison Chapter serves two major goals.
+The first is the Society’s obligation to provide academic recognition to its inductees by the mere fact of membership.
+The second goal is the obligation of our local chapter to nurture a spark of accomplishment by offering a climate congenial to its creative development.
+The chapter makes active attempts to nourish and stimulate professional growth through programs designed to augment and enhance the regular curriculum and to provide practical experience and fellowship through affiliation with the chapter.
 In addition, the national organization provides programs to help achieve these goals, including national and regional conventions held annually in conjunction with the psychological associations, research award competitions, and certificate recognition programs.

 Membership requirements for Psi Chi